jpeiler97/react-spring-animations/README.md

 ### **Overlay Spinner**

 A wrapper for the Spinner component that renders the spinner on an overlay with a transparent background, which prevents clicking on the screen until the loading prop is set back to false.

+Want to try it out?

+- clone this repository and install any necessary dependencies
+- in the console, type "npm run web" (feel free to test using Android/iOS, but styles/behavior may be unexpected).